 Once specified, the date range (aka the "day-of-week mask"), will impact the following:

 - Campaign Calendar Report: Shows which campaigns are active in a display unit on a daily basis.
-The report takes into account a campaign's day-of-week mask, i.e. the hours in a day in which it will run.
+The report takes into account a campaign's day-of-week mask, that is the hours in a day in which it will run.